 The rights and privileges of “active” members (“Active Members”) and “inactive” members (“Inactive Members”) are stated in PCC’s Articles of Incorporation (the “PCC Articles”) and in these Bylaws.
 An Active Member will automatically become an Inactive Member if he or she fails to satisfy the requirements for active membership status stated in the PCC Articles or those established by the Board.
 An Inactive Member will again become an Active member if he or she satisfies the requirements for active membership status stated in the PCC Articles or those established by the Board for membership reactivation.

 PCC membership may be uncertificated or evidenced by certificates in such form as determined by the Board.
 Any member may request a certificate of membership by written notice to the Secretary.

 2.1.5 Member Liability and Assessments

 As and to the extent provided by applicable law, except for debts lawfully contracted between a member and PCC, no member will be liable for the debts of PCC.
 No assessment may be made against any member except for full payment of the prescribed fee for application, membership or certificate purchase prescribed by the Board at the time of membership application.

 2.1.6 Termination of Membership

 Any member may terminate his or her membership by written notice to the Secretary.
-Any member whose activity endangers effective operation of PCC for the mutual benefit of its members, will be deemed to have voluntarily terminated his or her membership by virtue of such action.
+Any member whose activity constitutes fraud or a criminal act against PCC, or who commits any other act that significantly harms the interests of PCC or its members, will be deemed to have voluntarily terminated his or her membership by virtue of such action.
 Any member may be expelled from membership by the Board for violation of policies adopted by the Board.
 The Board may adopt policies for reinstatement of any membership that has terminated or been subject to expulsion in accordance with this section, without requiring a new application or payment of an additional membership fee.

 2.2 Annual Meeting